sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 **About the author**

 [Rijnard](https://twitter.com/rvtond) is interested in developing new ways to search, manipulate, and fix code.
 He holds a PhD in Computer Science from Carnegie Mellon University, where he researched automated bug fixing.
 He enjoys fundamental research but also wants to make research ideas a reality in practice.
 That's why he currently works at Sourcegraph, where he applies his research background to develop new tools and techniques for large-scale code search and automated refactoring.

-<small>Acks: Thanks [Rebecca Dodd](/company/team#rebecca-dodd-she-her) for feedback on the content of this post.</small>
+<small>Acks: Thanks [Rebecca Dodd](/company/team#rebecca-dodd-she-her) and [Camden Cheek](https://twitter.com/camdendcheek) for feedback on the content of this post.</small>